joefarrington/EDcrowding/flow-mapping/README.md

 - patient_class - latest patient class
 - all_patient_class - patient class audit table

-### 1a.
-Process data
+### 1b.
+Create data tables

-process-ED-data-from-Star_test.R

-Does some further processes to clean and group room names
+create-data.tables.R

+Does further processing on the bed moves data to (a) identify exits from ED to various locations of interest and (b) create a simplified edge list (ie rows with from and to nodes) that will be used for  network maps

 input
 - ED_bed_moves_raw
 - ED_csn_summ_raw

-output
-- ED_bed_moves
-- ED_csn_summ

-### 1b.
-Create edge list

-create-edge-list-using-data.table.R

-Does further processing on the bed moves data to (a) identify exits from ED to various locations of interest and (b) create a simplified edge list (ie rows with from and to nodes) that will be used for  network maps

-input
-- ED_bed_moves
-- ED_csn_summ

-output
+output (all as data tables)
 - moves
 - edgedf
-- ED_csn_summ - updated with admission class
+- summ - updated version of ED_csn_summ_raw with admission class